-- 1. The emergency source of electrical power in cargo craft is to be capable of supplying simultaneously at least the following services for the periods specified, having regard for starting currents and the transitory nature of certain loads, if they depend upon an electrical source for their operation and this requirement substitutes for Pt 6, Ch 1, 203.
-2 (2) of Rules for the Classification of Steel Ships. - (1) For a period of 12 hours, emergency lighting - (A) At the stowage positions of life-saving appliances. - (B) At all escape routes such as alleyways, stairways, exits from accommodation and service spaces, embarkation points, etc. - (C) In the public spaces, if any. - (D) In the machinery spaces and main emergency generating spaces including their control positions.
+- 1. The emergency source of electrical power in craft is to be capable of supplying simultaneously at least the following services for the periods specified, having regard for starting currents and the transitory nature of certain loads, if they depend upon an electrical source for their operation and this requirement substitutes for Pt 6, Ch 1, 1402.
+2 of the Rules for Classification of Steel Ships. - (1) For a period of 12 hours, emergency lighting - (A) At the stowage positions of life-saving appliances. - (B) At all escape routes such as alleyways, stairways, exits from accommodation and service spaces, embarkation points, etc. - (C) In the public spaces, if any. - (D) In the machinery spaces and main emergency generating spaces including their control positions. - (E) In control stations. - (F) At the stowage positions for fireman's outfits, and - (G) At the steering gear.